 Work conditions were not great.
 There was no breakroom; I supplied the office microwave.
 The company, despite many requests from the employees, would not get direct deposit – everything was paid by check.
 Our primary client was in Washington, D.C., and we were located in King of Prussia (KoP), Pennsylvania.
 There were multiple days when I went into work in the morning thinking that I would be in the KoP office that day, only to be sent to DC mid-morning.
 Several of those turned into overnight trips.
 The company would call on personal cell phones but would not reimburse for minute overages (this was before unlimited talk plans were standard).
 There was a stretch where I was in DC for five weeks straight – take the train down Monday morning and return Friday evening.
 Once I had to take the first Saturday train due to work unexpectedly running late on a Friday.
 I had not made plans for staying Friday night and could not find a hotel, so I slept at the client’s office on the floor under the desk.
 When project plans were made, they were made assuming that employees would be working 10 hour days.

 Finally, after a year of working at that job, I managed to find another job at a small company just around the corner.
 In this case, small meant 200 employees.
 Interestingly, this company was in a building that was a literal stone’s throw from the building I had my first post-college job in.
-And it is the job I still have today, three building changes and one acquisition later.
+I held that job for close to sixteen years, through three building changes and one acquisition.

 The second year I ran the camp, the theme was “Pirates.”
 I built a pirate ship backdrop out of heavy duck cloth and PVC pipes.
 It was rather large, and needed to be anchored to the ground to make sure that it didn’t blow over in the wind.
 I went in search of anchors, and in doing so found myself ordering some ground stakes from an online kite-supply company.
 (It turns out I could have gotten the same thing from the local home improvement store, but I didn’t know that at the time.)
 When they arrived, along with them came the whole catalog of kites and kite supplies.